musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 By the end of Part 2, we will be ready to launch our first model training experiments on Azure ML using clean, curated data.

 If you found this article useful, please share it with your team, network, or community.
-And don’t forget to check back soon for Part 2.
+And don’t forget to check back soon for **Part 2.**

-{% highlight css %}
-[Part 1: Infra & Acquisition ✅] → [Part 2: Preprocessing & Compute 🔜] → [Part 3: Training & Evaluation] → [Part 4: Deployment] → [Part 5: Monitoring & Retraining]
-{% endhighlight %}